specmesh/site/content/blog/SpecMeshEnterpriseEvents-p2.md

 ## Data Catalogues, Data Discovery, Glossary & Meta Data

 At this point, we briefly delve into the DataMesh space.
 Please [examine the four pillars](https://martinfowler.com/articles/data-mesh-principles.html) and see what suits you best; there's no consensus apart on what a Data Mesh is - apart from the idea that it should be humorously renamed to ‘data-mess’.
 As we have limited writing space left, let's just focus on Data Catalogues.
 Most organizations already possess a Data Catalogue, a Data Quality tool, etc. The data catalogue serves as the endpoint where Developers, Data Scientists, and similar professionals can search, discover, and interact with data, tags, and metadata models; it contains the meta model of everything in the organisation.
+Think of it like an organisation's Data DNA.
 This should include AsyncAPI specifications (if you're using specmesh.io), as well as metadata attached to event schemas (Protobuf and Avro support metadata annotations - i.e. fields identified as PII).
 Once discovery is enabled, new products and tooling can search and explore the organization's data ecosystem to identify potential data sources.
-There's no shortage of data catalogues out there - each one has its own unique benefits; its quite common for DIY catalgoes to be built upon anything from GitHub, S3, however, they tend to require more functionality that engineers will initially appreciate.
+There's no shortage of data catalogues out there - each one has its own unique benefits; it's quite common for DIY catalogues to be built upon anything from GitHub, S3, however, they tend to require more functionality that engineers will initially appreciate.

 I can thoroughly recommend subscribing to the [Symphony of Search, LinkedIn, newsletter by Ole Olesen-Bagneux](https://www.linkedin.com/newsletters/6937422474598883328/).